 Performing a crunch on an exercise ball increases your range of motion and can really enhance your six-pack.
 Keep your lower back against the surface by engaging your core at all times.
 This will lengthen those muscles and protect your lower back.

 A lot of abdominal exercises target the middle to upper abs without doing much for the lower abs.
-That’s why you need to add the dip/leg raise combo to your circuit session.
+That’s why you need to add the dip/leg raise combo to your abs exercises.
 You can perform this activity on the parallel bars at the local playground or with dip station equalizer bars at home.

 Flutter kicks round out your workout by improving your range of motion and stabilizing your back.
 Adding them to the end of your workout can enhance your endurance.
 Make sure that there is little to no space between the floor and your lower back to force your abs to do the hard work instead of your hip flexors.